signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense-management/4-tem-for-users.md

 ![A screenshot of a computer Description automatically generated](@site/static/img/media/tem-069.png)

-**File or photo**: Add a file or photo of the receipt or any relevant file by clicking on lefthand side area, or just drag them onto the area.
+**File or photo**: Add a file or photo of the receipt or any relevant file by clicking on left hand side area, or just drag them onto the area.
 Supported file types are PDF and most common image types.

 **Date**: Select the date.
 Today\'s date is set by default.